Snowflake-Labs/schemachange/README.md

 ### Script Requirements

-schemachange is designed to be very lightweight and not impose to many limitations.
+schemachange is designed to be very lightweight and not impose too many limitations.
 Each change script can have any number of SQL statements within it and must supply the necessary context, like database and schema names.
 The context can be supplied by using an explicit `USE <DATABASE>` command or by naming all objects with a three-part name (`<database name>.<schema name>.<object name>`). schemachange will simply run the contents of each script against the target Snowflake account, in the correct order.

 ### Using Variables in Scripts
 schemachange supports the jinja engine for a variable replacement strategy.
 One important use of variables is to support multiple environments (dev, test, prod) in a single Snowflake account by dynamically changing the database name during deployment.
 To use a variable in a change script, use this syntax anywhere in the script: `{{ variable1 }}`.

 To pass variables to schemachange, check out the [Configuration](#configuration) section below.
 You can either use the `--vars` command line parameter or the YAML config file `schemachange-config.yml`.
 For the command line version you can pass variables like this: `--vars '{"variable1": "value", "variable2": "value2"}'`.
 This parameter accepts a flat JSON object formatted as a string.

-Nested objects and arrays don't make sense at this point and aren't supported.
+> *Nested objects and arrays don't make sense at this point and aren't supported.*

 schemachange will replace any variable placeholders before running your change script code and will throw an error if it finds any variable placeholders that haven't been replaced.